Sunday, 5 March 2017

 Conygar Tower and The Arches, Dunster

-Conygar Tower is a folly located above the village of Dunster.
-It was probably designed by Richard Phelps and was built in 1775.
-It cost Henry Fownes Luttrell (1723-1780), the owner of Dunster Castle at the time, £75.
+Conygar Tower was built in about 1775 at a cost of £75.
 It is a round tower 7.9 metres in diameter and about 18 metres high.
 It is built of red rubble sandstone, has four open entrances at the bottom and tapers slightly towards the top, which is crenellated.
-There is no evidence that it ever had a roof or floors.
+It has Gothic style window openings, but there is no evidence that it ever had a roof, staircase or floors.
 It was designed as an eye-catcher to be viewed from Dunster Castle.

 The name Conygar comes from two medieval words: coney (rabbit) and garth (garden), indicating that the area was once a warren used for breeding rabbits for food.